paradigmxyz/reth/docs/design/database.md

 # Table design

-Historical state changes are indexed by autoincrementing enumeration called `TransitionId`.
-This means that `reth` stores the state for every account after every transaction that touched it, and it provides indexes for accessing that data quickly.
-While this may make the database size bigger (needs benchmark once `reth` is closer to prod), it also enables blazing-fast historical tracing and simulations because there is no need to re-execute all transactions inside a block.
+Historical state changes are indexed by `BlockNumber`.
+This means that `reth` stores the state for every account after every block that touched it, and it provides indexes for accessing that data quickly.
+While this may make the database size bigger (needs benchmark once `reth` is closer to prod).

-State transitions differ from transaction level enumeration in order to account for block rewards. e.g. If block #1 contains transactions from id 0 to 5 (inclusive) and has a reward, the reward will be assigned transition id 6 and transition ids in block #2 will start block index 7.

-Two additional tables `TxTransitionIdIndex` and `BlockTransitionIdIndex` are introduced to enable reverse lookup of transition by transaction id and block number respectively.
-The transition id at block number denotes the final state transition of the block.
-If block has a reward, the state transition at block number `x` points at data about the state transition for the reward distribution.
-Otherwise, it points to the state transition at the last transaction in block number `x`.

 Below, you can see the table design that implements this scheme: